AviatrixSystems/avxlabs-docs/ace_security/docs/egress.md

 # Aviatrix Cloud Firewall Lab

-## 1. Scenario
+## 1. Initial Scenario

 ABC Healthcare (a fictitious company), a leading healthcare provider, operates exclusively within the AWS cloud environment.
 For internet egress traffic, they utilize AWS NAT Gateway.
 While the NAT Gateway effectively handles IP address translation, it is not intended to serve as a comprehensive security solution.
 This limited security capability has raised concerns among ABC Healthcare’s management regarding data privacy and HIPAA compliance.

-## 2. Expensive and Limited CSP Native NAT Gateway
+### 1.1 CSP Native NAT Gateway Limitations

 The current AWS NAT Gateway doesn’t provide the necessary visibility and logging capabilities, and it’s also very expensive due to 2 cents per GB egress data processing charges.
 ABC Healthcare’s average monthly egress traffic is around 500 TB.
 The native solution also lacks visibility, is cost-prohibitive, and doesn’t support zero trust architecture—putting sensitive patient data and the healthcare provider’s reputation at risk.

-### 2.1 Damaged Reputation and Employee Fired
+## 2. Data Exfiltration Attack

 To add to the challenges, ABC Healthcare recently experienced a data exfiltration attack, causing substantial disruptions, reputational harm, and a decline in its stock value.
 As a consequence, the company dismissed its previous cloud network architects.

-### 2.2 You are the Newly Hired Cloud Networking Architect
+### 2.1 You are the Newly Hired Cloud Networking Architect

-As the newly appointed architect, your task is to secure this traffic using the Aviatrix Secure Egress solution.
+As the newly appointed architect, your task is to secure this traffic using the Aviatrix Cloud Firewall service.
 Your objective is to implement a solution that enhances visibility, offers comprehensive logging, and complies with regulatory requirements—all while being cost-effective and efficient.

 ## 3. LAB Objective